SDCopy-App/SDCopyManual/EnvironmentFile/readme.md

 UserCommand4|Command of the user command 4.|
 UserCommandText5|Text of the user command 5.|
 UserCommand5|Command of the user command 5.|
+UserCommandText6|Text of the user command 6.|
+UserCommand6|Command of the user command 6.|
+UserCommandText7|Text of the user command 7.|
+UserCommand7|Command of the user command 7.|
+UserCommandText8|Text of the user command 8.|
+UserCommand8|Command of the user command 8.|
+UserCommandText9|Text of the user command 9.|
+UserCommand9|Command of the user command 9.|
 UpdateBand|Band of the app while updating.
 For PiOS 10, use ```PiOS_arm32_10```; for Ubuntu 20.04 arm64, use ```Ubuntu_arm64_2004```.|PiOS_arm32_10

 # Setting